kapilgoyal11/Text_Summarisation_Project/README.md

 ## Purpose :-

-To save time while reading by summarizing a large article or text into fewer lines.
+To save time while reading by summarising a large article or text into fewer lines.

 ## Description :-